polyswarm/bounty-management/README.md

 It lets the user select one or many suspicious files for analysis in the marketplace.

+## Prerequisites

+To use the Bounty Management app a user needs an ERC20 compatible Ethereum wallet with Nectar, and some Eth for gas.

+If the user doesn't have a wallet, the application will create one for them on the first attempt to post a bounty.
+A popup will open prompting for a password.
+Enter one, and a new wallet will be created with that password.
+However, the account won't have any Nectar or ETH, so it can't post a bounty.
+Transfer some ETH and Nectar from a funded wallet to get started.

 ## Managing Bounties

 On first login users will be greeted with a welcome screen.
 Click the 'Get Started' button to find the main screen.
 The Welcome screen is only displayed once.